-UK SMART Recovery InsideOutTM
+UK SMART Recovery InsideOutTM for the criminal justice system

 The InsideOutTM modular programme aims to support recovery from addiction, though it adds a specific focus on criminal thinking errors and the anti-social behaviours that are often glorified by offenders - dealing drugs, stealing, fighting, using guns, 'conning', and manipulating people through power and intimidation.
 This focus is entirely consistent with the UKSR emphasis on accurate thinking and building a well-rounded and 'pro-social' lifestyle.